“Walking Wise

 seen for teaching students about sexual exploitation and sextortion—without being scary or lewd.”

 Nigel Hunter, DeputySchool Resource OfficerMany schools invite guest speakers to address sex trafficking with staff, parents, and students.
 While a presentation can raise important awareness, its impact is often short-lived.
-Walking Wise offers a sustainable, school-led solution—empowering school safety teams to integrate prevention education into their middle and high school curriculum over time.
+Walking Wise offers a sustainable, school-led solution—empowering school safety teams to integrate prevention education into their middle and high school curricula over time.

 This ongoing approach helps students build lasting awareness, strengthen critical thinking, and develop the skills to recognize and resist the manipulative tactics commonly used by sexual predators.